Police caution commuters, school authorities over Accra floods

 Floods also ravaged some parts of the city.

-Areas like Kaneshie, WestHills mall, Adabraka, Dansoman, and Pamprom among others, were taken over by floodwaters.
+Areas like Kaneshie, WestHills mall, Adabraka, Dansoman, Pamprom among others, were taken over by floodwaters.